Twin Town

-Twin Town is a 1997 Welsh dark comedy crime film, filmed mainly around Port Talbot and set in Swansea, Wales.
+Twin Town is a 1997 British dark comedy crime film, filmed mainly around Port Talbot and set in Swansea, Wales.
 It was directed by Kevin Allen and had a working title of Hot Dog; a hot dog van features in a number of scenes in the film.
 It stars real-life brothers Rhys Ifans (in his first major movie role) and Llŷr Ifans (credited as Llyr Evans) along with Dougray Scott.
 The director appears on screen, briefly seen as a show host on a TV set in the static caravan home of the twins while co-writer Paul Durden briefly appears as a rude taxi driver.

 Plot

 Set in Port Talbot and Swansea, the Lewis "twins" of the title are not twins but brothers.
 They live with their parents and sister Adie in a caravan on a mobile home site.
 Constantly mocking their sister's employment at a local massage parlour, they spend most of their time joking around, taking drugs and stealing cars.

 Their father, "Fatty" Lewis, falls from a ladder while doing roofing work for Bryn Cartwright, a wealthy, prominent local businessman and small-time gangster.
 Laying blame, the twins attempt to demand workers' compensation for the accident.
 Bryn claims it was a cash arrangement with no legal representation and refuses the request for compensation.
 The twins take this personally and seek revenge by gatecrashing and ruining a local karaoke competition in which Bryn's daughter, beautiful Bonny is singing, by appearing from back stage and urinating on her during the performance in the Barons nightclub in Swansea.
 Bryn vows to get even and acquires the help of his associates, two corrupt police officers, Greyo and Terry Walsh to assist him getting revenge on the twins.
 After several efforts to disrupt their way of life, Bryn appears to succeed by having one of the detectives to assist him in beating up the twins down a back street.